Crew Notes: A - B

 John D. Abberley

-John was an ordinary seaman on HMS Gambia for the 1955/56 commission.
-John joined the Police force on demob and spent going on to 33 years in the service before retiring in 1987 reaching the rank of Superintendent.
+John was an ordinary seaman on HMS Gambia for the 1954/56 commission.
+John joined the Police force on demob and spent going on to 33 years in the service before retiring in 1987 reaching the rank of Superintendent in Coventry, then an antique dealer for 20 years and finally an assistant manager for Age UK, retiring at the grand old age of 87.
+John died in October 2024, aged 88.

 George Frederick Adams C/MX896385